The Faroe Islands Will “Close” Again to All but 100 Volunteers—and You Could Be 1 of Them

 After the success of the inaugural “Closed for Maintenance, Open for Voluntourism” pilot project, the Faroe Islands is seeking another 100 people to help make tourism in the remote archipelago more sustainable.

 The Faroe Islands are famously home to more sheep than people.
 But considering that tourism to the remote island archipelago southeast of Iceland has increased 10 percent a year over the past five years, it’s no surprise that the government is more concerned about the overpopulation of tourists than sheep.

-To make sure the islands don’t begin to suffer the effects of overtourism, the Faroe Islands has decided to close some of its major tourism sites from April 26 to 27 to complete various maintenance projects to make travel more sustainable throughout the country.
-While the sites will be closed to tourists, the government has decided to allow in 100 foreign volunteers to help out with the projects—and you could be one of them.
+To make sure the islands don’t begin to suffer the effects of overtourism, the Faroe Islands has decided to close some of its most popular tourism sites once again from April 16 to 17, 2020, to complete various maintenance projects to make travel more sustainable throughout the country.
+Following the success of the pilot Closed for Maintenance, Open for Voluntourism project in April 2019, the Faroe Islands government will welcome another 100 voluntourists to help out with the projects—and you could be among them.

 Volunteers will be expected to use hammers, wheelbarrows, and shovels during the projects, but no special skills are necessary to participate.

 To sign up, visit visitfaroeislands.com/closed.

 This article originally appeared online on February 20, 2019; it was updated on November 11, 2019, and again on November 13, 2019, to include current information.